belgattitude/pjb-starter-springboot/README.md

    (deploy an updated version), simply copy the new `.war` file, Tocmat will apply the changes automatically.

-The landing page will display:
+With both standalone and tomcat mode, the landing page should correspond to:

 ![](./docs/images/browser-home.png "Homepage screenshot")